 Whether you are new to writing or on your way to the next novel, memoir or poetry pamphlet, I offer creative writing workshops to suit you.
 If you cannot find what you are after, do get in touch.
 I also offer one-to-one support.

-Sophie offers a ranges of services for both writers and publishers/editors.
+Sophie offers a ranges of services for both individuals and organisations.
 Services include:

 • Mentoring